 - May not be suitable for slippery surfaces

 How To Choose The Right Roller Skate Wheels?

 Here are a few things to keep in mind while looking for replacement wheels for your roller skates.

-- Wheel hardness: The hardness of the wheel is an important factor as it determines the usage of the wheels.
-Wheels with a hardness of 78A-89A work best for outdoors and slippery floors, while harder wheels with a hardness of 90A-103A are suitable for indoors and sticky floors.
+- Wheel hardness: The hardness of the wheel is an important factor, as it determines the usage of the wheels and how safe they are on different surfaces.
+Wheels with a hardness grade of 78A-89A work best for outdoors and slippery floors, while harder wheels with a hardness of 90A-103A are suitable for indoors and sticky floors.
 The lower the hardness number, the softer the roller skate wheels.